dnsimple/dnsimple-support/content/articles/changing-plans.markdown

 As a DNSimple customer, you might require features that aren't available on your current plan.
 This article discusses how to switch to the most appropriate subscription to meet your current needs.

-There are two different kind of change plans based on how they are going to be billed.
+There are two different types of plan changes based on when they are billed.

 ## Pre-Renewal change plans